 2. Stop chasing for perfection

 It is important to remember all that we can do and all that we do well.
-We are all humans and we all have flaws.
+We are all humans, and we all have flaws.
 Embrace them.
 Mistakes are part of the process.
 They are opportunities to grow and learn.
 We fixate on our performance at home, at school, at work, at yoga class, even on vacation.
 We are obsessed as mothers, as wives, as sisters, as friends, as cooks, as yogis, as lovers…It is always about performance.
 Bob Sullivan and Hugh Thompson, the authors of The Plateau Effect, call this tendency the “enemy of the good,” leading as it does to hours of wasted time.
 The irony is that striving to be perfect actually keeps us from getting much of anything done.
 Perfect is the enemy of Good and often equals work not done at all.

 In my case, I had to run from the idea that healers must be perfect to be allowed to help people.
-Healers are humans and humans aren’t perfect… and we must accept it that’s the beauty of it.
+Healers are humans, and humans aren’t perfect… and we must accept it; that’s the beauty of it.
 Accepting that we are not perfect and sharing the best part of us.
-I was free the day I told myself that I would stop showing a perfect image and just be real and inspire people by showing how I could manage the ”shit” life was throwing at me, rather than pretending there was no ‘shit’ at all.
+I was free the day I told myself that I would stop showing a perfect image and be real and inspire people by showing how I could manage the ”shit” life was throwing at me, rather than pretending there was no ‘shit’ at all.

 Look at Oprah, Gabby Bernstein, Lisa Nichols.
-They all have not one but several coaches and healers because you can never know everything and you die the day you decide you have nothing more to learn.
+They all have not one but several coaches and healers because you can never know everything, and you die the day you decide you have nothing more to learn.
 So perfection is definitely an illusion.
 So let’s be gentle with ourselves.
-Having flaws and dealing with shit, does not prevent you from sharing the best you have.
-Again a word of caution here, if the shit is so big that the best part of you is invisible, well focus first on your healing but the shit will always be there and it is so exciting!
+Having flaws and dealing with shit does not prevent you from sharing the best you have.
+Again a word of caution here, if the shit is so big that the best part of you is invisible, well, focus first on your healing, but the shit will always be there, and it is so exciting!
 That’s what life is about.

 3. Speak it out.
 Just say it.
 Talk to friends.

 Most people don’t talk about feeling like a fraud.
-Part of the experience is that they’re afraid they’re going to be found out, which is the reason, they don’t want to talk about it.
+Part of the experience is that they’re afraid they’re going to be found out, which is why they don’t want to talk about it.
 But if you can feel it and face it, you can heal it.
 Sometimes you need to reduce your isolation and understand that you are not the only person on this planet feeling like this.
-Most of the time, encouragements from friends, or people around are enough to get over the feeling of being an outsider.
+Most of the time, encouragements from friends or people around are enough to get over the feeling of being an outsider.
 Talk about your feelings with trusted friends and colleagues.

 4. Get a coach or a mentor